Ultimate Guide to Ship Financing

-Assets America® is more than just commercial real estate loans.
 We provide ship financing for the building, refurbishing, refinancing and purchase of commercial cargo and cruise ships, as well as other marine assets.
 Ship financing and marine finance cover a wide variety of ships and support structures.
 Assets America can arrange marine loans starting at $10 million with no upper limit.